-The Collaborate window has a 'Chat' tab that provides an extremely useful facility of following and participating in quick conversations on a point of interest, with members of a selected user group.
+The 'Chat' tab on the Chat & Mail window provides an extremely useful facility of following and participating in quick conversations on a point of interest, with members of a selected user group.
 The user group can contain a number of users and is defined in User Security, which must be enabled in order for the Chat facility to be available.

 You can also select an individual user to chat with; each model user - also as defined in User Security - is nominally a Chat group of one.

 Each initial comment or response is a separate message, listed in date/time order, with the most recent message at the top of the list.
 The messages are independent of the currently selected model object and the full list displays whenever the user group is selected in the 'Chat' tab.
-As the messages are independent of any model object, they do not appear in the 'Discussions' tab (All Discussions) or 'Recently Discussed Elements' report, which are element-based.
+As the messages are independent of any model object, they do not appear in the Discuss & Review - History window or 'Recently Discussed Elements' report, which are element-based.

-If you simply want to make notes for yourself, you can use the 'Journal' tab on which you jot down any notes, comments, reminders or references that you want to record during the day.
-Alternatively, you can make similar notes about a specific element, and effectively chat with other users about that element, through the 'Comments' tab.
+If you simply want to make notes for yourself, you can use the 'Diary' tab on which you jot down any notes, comments, reminders or references that you want to record during the day.
+Alternatively, you can make similar notes about a specific element, and effectively chat with other users about that element, through the 'Journal' tab of the Discuss & Review window.

 You can filter the messages by the time interval prior to today, and you can set up a check to notify you when new messages are posted by members of one or more user groups, including specifically-selected individual users.